Menu Home

 Status: In progress

-Concourse A is growing to make way for new and expanded lounge spaces for our passengers.
+The A Concourse is growing to make way for new and expanded lounge spaces for our passengers.

-As airport passenger volumes continue to increase airports and airlines are increasing the amount of lounge spaces to help create a better customer experience and reduce crowding at the gates.
+As airport passenger volumes continue to increase, airports and airlines are increasing the amount of lounge spaces to help create a better customer experience and reduce crowding at the gates at Seattle-Tacoma International Airport (SEA).
 With the recent opening of the International Arrivals Facility (IAF) connected to the A Concourse, additional lounge space will greatly benefit international travelers connecting through the IAF.

 Project Overview

-This project will provide a new, two-level Delta Sky Club lounge and an updated and expanded Club at SEA lounge.
+This project will provide new and expanded premier lounge space by expanding the Club at SEA and adding a new two-story Delta One and Delta Sky Club.
 The new building will add approximately 52,000 square feet to SEA’s footprint, including over 36,000 square feet of new, leasable space near the end of the A Concourse.
 The project goals are to provide an improved lounge experience while meeting the increased customer demand, increase lounge capacity, maximize usable and leasable space at SEA, and support the IAF expansion for current and future international carriers.

 CLUB AT SEA – PORT SHARED-USE LOUNGE